-An owners corporation (also known as a body corporate or strata title community) may find itself in a position where it does not have the necessary funds available to complete building works or pay for professional services and insurance.
+What happens when an owners corporation (also known as a body corporate) finds that it does not have the necessary funds available to complete building works or pay for professional services and insurance?

 Lannock’s strata funding enables owners corporations to complete projects now without needing to access the capital works fund (formerly known as a sinking fund) or raise a special levy.